brandur/org/drafts/postgres-queues.md

 <figure>
   <p><img src="/assets/postgres-queues/pre-queue-count.png"></p>
-  <figcaption>Oldest transaction in seconds on the left.
-Queue count on the right.
-One hour in, we're close to 60k jobs.</figcaption>
+  <figcaption>Number of jobs in queue.
+One hour into a long-lived transaction, we're at 60k jobs.</figcaption>
 </figure>

 ## Why Put a Job Queue in Postgres?